popeadam/Kometa/docs/kometa/guides/order.md

 `<<sort_prefix>><<collection_section>><<pre>><<order_<<key>>>><<title>>`

-Users aren't expected to understand what this does, but users can use the `sort_prefix` and `collection_section` template variable to amend the order of categories of collections.
+Users aren't expected to understand what this does, but users can use the `sort_prefix` and `collection_section` Template Variable to amend the order of categories of collections.

 ??? important "I want to know what that means"

     `<<sort_prefix>><<collection_section>><<pre>><<order_<<key>>>><<title>>`

-    Those parts are all defined as template variables, and as such you can override any of them.
-This format itself is *also* defined as a template variable, so you can override the entire format if you wish.
+    Those parts are all defined as Template Variables, and as such you can override any of them.
+This format itself is *also* defined as a Template Variable, so you can override the entire format if you wish.

     As a specific example, the "IMDB Lowest Rated" collection has a sort title of `!020_IMDb Lowest Rated`